 We took a mini-siesta at home before heading out for dinner.
 Let’s face it, you can’t go to Québec without sampling some of the local cuisine.
 So that’s exactly what we did.
 After a quick google, we found the Q-de-Sac Resto-Pub, which happened to be just a hop, skip and a jump down the street from our AirBnB.
 We sampled some local ciders, ate French onion soup, and even had foie-gras poutine.
 Feeling sufficiently stuffed, we capped off the night with some wine back at the AirBnB and prepared for another travel day ahead.

-That’s it for days one and two of our Québec road trip.
-Click here to check out the remainder of our trip!
+That’s it for days one and two.
+Check out the remainder of our Quebec roadtrip!